kpjd/A_normal_day_in_Drakonarg/A_normal_day_in_Drakonarg/README.txt

 Second, how do you want to run the game?
 There are several ways to play it.
 I will describe two of them in detail.
 Extract the files in a folder of your choice.
-Make sure to remember the path of to this folder.
+Make sure to remember the path of this folder.
 E.g. C:/user/MyDocuments/A_normal_day_in_Drakonarg

 CMD/Bash: